Team Dynamics, Mechanics & Communications is divided into what teams do (meetings, process) and how they do it (decision making).

-- If the authority lies with the right person, organization benefited with the right decision.
-However, it has many disadvantages, as decision making lacks involvement of stakeholders affected by the decision.
+- If the authority lies with the right person, the organization benefits from the right decision.
+However, it has many disadvantages, as decision-making lacks the involvement of stakeholders affected by the decision.
 Hence, it should not use in Lean Six Sigma projects.

-- Consultative: This is one of the decision-making methods, where one person holds the authority for decision-making but will take input from all the affected parties.
-Authoritarian decide to seek input from the team before making a decision, for example, polling the group to see if we should continue with a meeting if a team member is sick.
+- Consultative: This is one of the decision-making methods where one person holds the decision-making authority but will take input from all the affected parties.
+Consultative decision-makers seek input from the team before deciding, for example, polling the group to see if we should continue with a meeting if a team member is sick.

-- Voting: Most of the cases consensus not a viable solution.
-In such scenarios team may opt for the voting method.
-Team will finalize the decision if two-third (majority) agrees on it.
-However, the disadvantage of this method is clashes between two parties (looser and winners).
-This method is rarely used in Lean six sigma projects.
+- Voting: In most cases, the consensus is not a viable solution.
+In such scenarios, the team may opt for the voting method.
+Teams will finalize the decision if two-thirds (majority) agree on it.
+However, the disadvantage of this method is clashes between two parties (the losers and the winners).
+This method is rarely used in Lean Six Sigma projects.

-- 100% agreement: 100 % agreement is a rarest of the rare decision-making option, especially in lean six sigma projects where diverse stakeholders are involved.
+- 100% agreement: 100 % agreement is the rarest of the rare decision-making option, especially in lean Six Sigma projects involving diverse stakeholders.

-- A cause-effect diagram can use brainstorming points as an input.
+- A cause-effect diagram can use brainstorming points as input.

 - Negative Polling:

-- a negative poll is conducted when the meeting facilitator asks a question such as, “Does anyone disagree with the ideas we just discussed?”
-If everyone is silent, the team will know that everyone is in agreement and the team can move on to a new issue without a great deal of time being wasted.
+- A negative poll is conducted when the meeting facilitator asks a question such as, “Does anyone disagree with the ideas we just discussed?”
+If everyone is silent, the team will know everyone agrees, and they can move on to a new issue without wasting much time.

-- A technique used to establish agreement within a team without taking a great deal of time.
+- A technique used to establish team agreement without taking a lot of time.

-- Multivoting: : Multivoting is a way for a group to narrow down a list of choices down to a manageable few.
+- Multivoting: Multivoting is a way for a group to narrow a list of choices down to a manageable few.

-- Nominal group technique: The nominal group technique is a variation of brainstorming where individuals come up with ideas on their own rather than as a group.
+- Nominal group technique: The nominal group technique is a variation of brainstorming where individuals develop ideas independently rather than as a group.

 - Force Field Analysis: Force Field Analysis is a method for listing and evaluating the forces for and against a situation.

 Ground rules should be established as a preventive measure to avoid misconduct, not as a reactive measure.
 In addition, the team leader must understand group dynamics.
-Facilitators are useful in assisting a group in the following ways.
+Facilitators help assist a group in the following ways.

-- Conduct skill gap analysis and identifying team members that need training
+- Conduct skill gap analysis and identify team members that need training

 - Avoiding team bottlenecks